Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 3/FTR Formal Technical Review.md

   ensure software represented according to standards achieve software developed in uniform manner
 - helps juniors understand various approaches to software design

+- formal technical summary report what was reviewed who reviewed it what were findings and conclusions